Code-Institute-Submissions/Hermeticpoet-milestone-project-2/README.md

 + **[GitHub](https://github.com/)**

 ### Testing
-The testing protocols and documentation can be inspected through the [testing.md](testing.md)file.
+The testing protocols and documentation can be inspected through the [testing.md](testing.md) file.

 ## Deployment
 The project was developed using the [Cloud9 IDE](https://c9.io/).
 It was then committed to git through the git bash terminal and pushed to